torgeiraamboe/higher_categories/README.md

-# higher_categories
+# Higher categories
-Lecture notes from a talk on higher categories
+These are lecture notes from a talk I gave on higher categories 17.11.20.
+They are somewhat bad and far from perfect.